ChrstphrHll/npc_gen/students/Kaeli Khiiral.md

 ---
 ### Description
 - 7th year Triton Wizard in Fiesn
-- curly lighter blonde hair that's parted to the right, Brown eyes, and Pale Gray skin
+- short curly auburn hair that's wild, Brown eyes, and Pale Gray skin
 - Is Winning and Meretricious, and has Reciprocity as their ideal

 ### Organizations